kasyapgirijan/kasyapgirijan.github.io/_posts/2023-11-26-hls-hardening-SSH.md

 #### Allowing only users from a Group(s):

 Limit SSH access to specific groups.
 This helps in controlling who can connect to the server.
-This

 ``` bash
 AllowGroups sshgroup